• Skip to primary navigation

 The moral of this story is corporations will continue buying homes, albeit much more cautiously.
 Prospective homebuyers in the hottest markets will continue to compete with corporate home-seekers for the foreseeable future barring potential housing reform.
 However, the Biden administration has shown no signs of implementing nationwide housing reform at the federal level, ultimately setting the stage for financially savvy corporations to bolster revenue all the more with home flipping. iBuying will continue to be a popular practice though it will be tempered through less of a reliance on AI algorithms.

-Filed Under: Case Studies, Latest News, Residential Properties
+Filed Under: Latest News, Residential Properties

 Primary Sidebar